credativ/plutono/docs/sources/variables/variable-types/add-query-variable.md

 Query variables allow you to write a data source query that can return a list of metric names, tag values, or keys.
 For example, a query variable might return a list of server names, sensor IDs, or data centers.
 The variable values change as they dynamically fetch options with a data source query.

 Query expressions can contain references to other variables and in effect create linked variables.
-Grafana detects this and automatically refreshes a variable when one of its linked variables change.
+Plutono detects this and automatically refreshes a variable when one of its linked variables change.

 ## Query expressions